Periodic quantum Rabi model with cold atoms at deep strong coupling: Conclusions

-For the future, it would be interesting to generalize the reported observations to using atoms with tunable interactions using Feshbach tuning (e.g. \textsuperscript{85}Rb or \textsuperscript{39}K), such that both the limits of negligible and stronger interactions can be explored.
-Other perspectives, inspired also by the formal analogy of the system Hamiltonian to superconducting qubit systems, include quantum information processing applications \cite{Manucharyan2009,Lamata2018,Hwang2015}, as well as the search for novel quantum phase transitions \cite{Heyl2018,Yang2023}. \\
+To conclude, we have observed collapse and revival effects of the dynamics in a cold atom based quantum simulation of the quantum Rabi physics at extreme parameter regimes.
+Our experimental data is in good agreement with theory based on a generalized, periodic variant of the usual QRM, the physical origin being the periodic nature of the atomic Brillouin zone of cold atoms in a lattice.\\ For the future, it would be interesting to generalize the reported observations to using atoms with tunable interactions using Feshbach tuning (e.g. \textsuperscript{85}Rb or \textsuperscript{39}K), such that both the limits of negligible and stronger interactions can be explored.
+Other perspectives, inspired also by the formal analogy of the system Hamiltonian to superconducting qubit systems, include quantum information processing applications \cite{Manucharyan2009,Lamata2018,Hwang2015}, as well as the search for novel quantum phase transitions \cite{Heyl2018,Yang2023}.